ljwobker/jumpstamper/README.md

 ### OPTIONS ###

+There are quite a few, but the idea is we wanted to be able to put all the possibilities into a single set of options.

 `-i, --input_file` : the input file.

 `-o, --output_file` : the output file.
 Note that unlike ffmpeg, jumpstamper has an explicit option to define the output file.